Andresmup/github-foundations/25_ENTERPRISE/Readme.md

 > [!NOTE]
-> They can both complement each other in an ecosystem where you need both federated identity for authentification and a standarized way to manage user accounts across various systems
+> They can both complement each other in an ecosystem where you need both federated identity for authentification and a standarized way to manage user accounts across various systems.